helium/HIP/0024-transfer-percentage-of-hotspot.md

 ## Implement the transaction in the helium-wallet client

-The [Helium Wallet CLI](https://github.com/helium/helium-wallet-rs) currently supports exporting a partially completed transaction as either a QR code or a Base64-encoded text blob.
-Either of these formats would be useful for competing the transaction.
+The Helium Wallet CLI currently supports similar transactions that could be built upon for this implementation.

 ## Implement the transfer UI in the Helium app

-Not considered.
-The Helium blockchain team will implement the transaction and implementation via the command line client.
-Future work on integrating this transfer into the Helium mobile app will be prioritized but is out of scope of this HIP.
+The Helium Blockchain Engineering team will decide if adding this functionality to the Helium app is necessary.

 # Drawbacks